Understanding the Singleton Pattern in Kotlin

 }

-The by lazy approach is preferred as it's more concise and less error-prone.
+The by lazy approach is preferred—it is more concise and less prone to implementation errors.

-In modern Kotlin applications, dependency injection often provides a better solution than the Singleton pattern.
-Using a DI framework like Dagger Hilt or Koin:
+In most modern Kotlin applications, dependency injection frameworks are a better solution than manually implemented singletons.
+With Dagger Hilt or Koin:

 @Singleton